voidsatisfaction/Repo-watcher/README.md

 ### 1. change config_not_changed.json

-At first, you can see below.
+At first, you can see below:

 ```json
 {